fbertran/plsRglm/README.md

 For more involved number of component selection techniques, see "A new universal resample-stable bootstrap-based stopping criterion for PLS component construction"", Jérémy Magnanensi, Frédéric Bertrand, Myriam Maumy-Bertrand and Nicolas Meyer, *Statistics and Computing* (2017) **27**:757–774, <https://doi.org/10.1007/s11222-016-9651-4>.
 The new methods presented in that article will be packaged soon.

+A short paper that sums up some of features of the package is available on [arxiv](https://arxiv.org/), Frédéric Bertrand and Myriam Maumy-Bertrand (2018), "plsRglm: Partial least squares linear and generalized linear regression for processing incomplete datasets by cross-validation and bootstrap techniques with R", *arxiv*, [<arXiv:1810.0100>](https://arxiv.org/abs/1810.01005).

-A vignette is available for the package "plsRglm: Algorithmic insights and applications".
+A [vignette](https://cran.r-project.org/web/packages/plsRglm/vignettes/plsRglm.pdf) is available for the package "plsRglm: Algorithmic insights and applications".

 The plsRglm package contains some interesting datasets including: